A short guide to the Balancing Mechanism

 Once bilateral contracts are agreed, contract volumes need to be notified to Elexon so they can be factored into imbalance calculations.
 Accurate contract notifications are a vital part of your trading activity, as they determine your imbalance exposure so errors or incorrectly notified contract volumes can have a major financial impact.
 Trading arrangements are designed so BSC Parties are responsible for accurate notifications, and Elexon assumes that notifications it receives are correct.

-The Sentinel NS notification system is designed to ensure that Energy Contract Volume Notifications (EVCNs) and Market Volume Reallocation Notifications (MVRNs) are managed effectively, utilising a range of features to validate notification files and capture and report the required acknowledgements from Elexon.
+The Sentinel Elexon ECV Interface for is designed to ensure that Energy Contract Volume Notifications (EVCNs) and Market Volume Reallocation Notifications (MVRNs) are managed effectively, utilising a range of features to validate notification files and capture and report the required acknowledgements from Elexon.

 Managing Physical Notifications and Bid Offer Price Submissions

 Submitting an accurate picture of expected future generation, including PN, MEL and a range of other dynamic indicators that tell NGESO about the flexibility of your BMUs alongside commercially attractive Bid Offer pricing is fundamental to the profitable operation in the BM.
 Sentinel EDT is NGESO certified and offers a range of features designed to ensure that these Trading Point submissions are made securely and consistently.

 In order to comply with a range of both UK and European regulations, including OC2, REMIT and ETR, related to market transparency, Market Participants are required to publish details of planned changes to power availability via a number of channels.
 Depending on the capacity of individual BMUs, and your portfolio as a whole, you may be required to make such disclosures.
 SOLV THOR enables you to centralise the production of disclosures, ensuring that they are routed to the right publication platforms, so that they are consistent with one another, and ensure compliance to permit continued trading.

 After Gate Closure